 Counseling Goals

-The goal in marriage counseling is to increase spiritual, emotional, intellectual, physical, and sexual intimacy between husband and wife.
-True intimacy requires vulnerability.
-Trust, honesty, security, and transparency are necessary for vulnerability.
+Marriage counseling aims to enhance spiritual, emotional, intellectual, physical, and sexual intimacy between spouses.
+Genuine intimacy thrives on vulnerability, necessitating trust, honesty, security, and transparency as foundational elements.

 Marriage Counseling Foundation